stepzen-dev/transferred-stepzen-schemas/cloudinary/README.md

 ### Overview

 For a full tutorial on importing schemas into your StepZen project, the main [Readme](https://github.com/steprz/stepzen-schemas) of this repository provides step-by-step instructions to do so.

+Power your media rendering from Cloudinary multi-CDN.

+This schema will include authentication to an endpoint through the Cloudinary REST API to query instances from a fixed cloudinary schema.

+## What comes with the Cloudinary backend <a name="context"></a>

+1. A generous free-trial on image and video hosting.
+2. Automatically optimized media and optional media manipulation.

 ## Preparing your Cloudinary Configuration